sudheeshkatkam/nlpclass-fall2013/site/assignments/a2classification.md

     new WordShapeFeatureExtender()))
 {% endhighlight %}

-You should come up with at least five new features, but are encouraged to do much more.
+> **Written answer.** Come up with at least five **new** feature extensions.
+You can implement the feature extensions described here, but you must come up with five novel extensions on your own that are not just variants of each other.
 Be creative!

-> **Written answer.** Describe five of the features you added, and why you think they would be useful.
+Describe five of the features you added, and why you think they would be useful.

 **Tip.** Some resources have been imported for you: